-Presbyterian churches in Africa have a vision to provide a future of hope for children and their families.
-Girls from poor families have no choice other than going home after 8th grade.
-This severely limits their job opportunities, and most of them stay home.
-They rarely get a chance to attend school again.
-By making high schools available to girls, you will be providing them with opportunities to go to high school and learn a skill which will help them enter the job market for better income.
+The Presbyterian Church of East Africa has a vision to provide a future of hope for children and their families.
+Educating girls is one way to achieve this.
+Girls from poor families have no choice other than leaving school, which limits their job opportunities, and most of them stay home.
+Making high schools available provides opportunities for them to learn skills which will help them enter the job market for better income.

-Kimuka Girls’ High School in Kimuka, Maasai land, opened in 2008 and currently has 350 girls.
 It is a Maasai custom to betroth young girls to older men.
 Often girls are sent to their husband as soon as they reach puberty because of the money given to the family.
 Women have few or no options in the Maasai culture.
 Boarding schools offer them safety from early marriage, and education gives them a hopeful future.
-The first class of 30 girls graduated in 2012.
-They plan to move all over Maasai land, and the impact is going to be huge.
-There is still a need to build more dormitories and classrooms to accommodate 400 girls.
-The estimated cost is $10,000.
+The first class of 30 girls graduated in 2012 and moved all over Maasai land.
+The impact is going to be huge both culturally and in community transformation.